-All full-time students have a Personal Achievement Tutor.
-Your tutor will support you with personal development, progress on your course and career planning.
-As a full-time student you are entitled to at least three individual tutorials per year, plus regular group tutorials.
-Within the first six weeks of your course your Personal Achievement Tutor will meet with you for your initial one-to-one tutorial to make sure you are settling in and on the right course.
+Your PAT will support you with personal development, progress on your course and career planning.
+As a full-time student you are entitled to at least 3 individual tutorials per year, plus regular group tutorials.
+Within the first six weeks of your course your Personal Achievement Tutor will meet with you for your first initial one-to-one tutorial to make sure you are settling in and on the right course.